Immigrant Song

 Musicians commonly return to school as a “Plan B.” In a twist on that narrative, though, Saporiti is earning a second chance as a music performer by, paradoxically, going back to study something else.

 His latest release, he says, “is my most well-received album!”
-And on the top of music based historical subject matter he adds, “I think there’s lots of utility for the past.
+And on the topic of music-based historical subject matter, he adds, “I think there’s lots of utility for the past.
 I hope the past is studied in service of the present and the future.”

 Accompanied by Emilia Halvorson, No-No Boy performs 7:30 pm Saturday, Nov.
 20, at the Hult Center; $10, all-ages.